 - Design innovative building solutions responsive to sustainability performance targets, demonstrating independent and sound decision making related to your professional practice and the discipline

 Upon successful completion of this course, you will be able to:

 - Evaluate the multi-functional role that complex modern façade systems play in the design, in-service performance and construction of energy efficient and sustainable buildings

-- Apply expert judgement to compare and assess different façade systems and building envelope materials
+- Apply multidisciplinary approach to compare and assess different façade systems and building envelope materials

 - Analyse the impact of building façades on the design and specification of other building systems and services